nucleome/docs/source/data_service.rst

     Nucleome Browser supports all the reference assembly provided by the UCSC genome browser.
     The genome assembly name should be in lowercase letters and all data in that data worksheet is based on the same genome assembly.
     The second column is the name of a specific data worksheet.
-    The third column is set for future features and currently not used (you can put 'track' here).
+    The third column is set for future features and is currently not used (you can put 'track' here).

 .. figure:: img/figures_chapter_6/Data_sheet_index_v3.png
     :name: sheet_index